Self-harm - more than just attention seeking behaviour

 - Swallowing objects or toxic substances

-It is recognised that self-harm is most common in young people, usually between 12 and 24 years but is important to be open minded and understand that anyone presenting in an unusual mental state with an injury, may be self-harming.
+It is recognised that self-harm is most common in young people, usually between the ages of 12 and 24 years, but it is important to be open minded and understand that anyone presenting in an unusual mental state with an injury, may be self-harming.

-Abuse in childhood is recognised as increasing the risk of self-harm, as is early losses and troubled relationships.
+Abuse in childhood is recognised as increasing the risk of self-harm, as well as early losses and troubled relationships.

-In terms of personality disorder, it has been estimated that about three quarters of people who have Emotionally Unstable Personality Disorder (borderline type) will engage in self-harm at some time in their life.
-Those with Autism Spectrum Disorders will also engage in self-harm, often quite severely, and can include biting and head banging.
+In terms of personality disorder, it has been estimated that about three quarters of people who have BPD will engage in self-harm at some time in their life.
+Those with ASDs may also engage in self-harm, often quite severely, and can include biting and head banging.

 Understanding why individuals self-harm